mzivic7/endcord/configuration.md

 - `target_fps = 30`
     Target framerate when playing videos, high values may result in AV-desyncing and higher CPU usage.
 - `font_scale = 2.25`
     Font height/width ratio.
-Change if picture dimensions ratio is wrong in terminal.
+Change only if picture dimensions ratio is wrong in terminal.

 ### Colors and attributes
 Colors are part of the theme, configured as 2 or 3 values in a list: `[foreground, background, attribute]`